-Non-winning and non-shortlisted images can be used to promote the competition, and no other purpose, subject to a time limit not exceeding five years following the announcement of the winning entries for the competition the non-winning and non-shortlisted entries were submitted to.
+Non-winning and non-shortlisted images can be used to promote the competition, and no other purpose, subject to a time limit not exceeding three years following the announcement of the winning entries for the competition the non-winning and non-shortlisted entries were submitted to.

 Free usage includes the production of a competition book and calendar for a contest displaying works entered to one specific contest, along with a credit for each work published in the book and calendar.